rnestler/rnestler.github.io-source/content/articles/2017/2017-04-15_visiting_c_base.rst

 The members in the space were a bit busy because they had their "circle" meeting.
-So I just started talking to the members not attending the meeting and somehow got rather absorbed giving one of them a rather in depth introduction to basic embedded development using amongst other things
+So I just started talking to the members not attending the meeting and somehow got pretty absorbed giving one of them a rather in depth introduction to basic embedded development using amongst other things

 * `Arduino`_